Using a Non-Contact Voltage Tester (Voltage Pen) Safely

 1. Why is my voltage pen beeping when the switch is off?

 This is likely due to ghost voltage or induced voltage.
 Even when a circuit is switched off, wires running alongside live conductors can pick up enough of an electric field to trigger a sensitive voltage pen.
-Use a multimeter to confirm that there is no actual hazardous voltage present.
+Use a contact multimeter to confirm that there is no hazardous voltage present.

 2. How do you use a voltage pen to find a circuit breaker?